ycm-core/YouCompleteMe/README.md

 to explicitly select something.
 If something is being selected automatically, this means there's a bug or a misconfiguration somewhere.

+### Why isn't YCM just written in plain VimScript, FFS?

+Because of the identifier completion engine and subsequence-based filtering.
+Let's say you have _many_ dozens of files open in a single Vim instance (I often do); the identifier-based engine then needs to store thousands (if not tens of thousands) of identifiers in its internal data-structures.
+When the user types, YCM needs to perform subsequence-based filtering on _all_ of those identifiers (every single one!) in less than 10 milliseconds.

+I'm sorry, but that level of performance is just plain impossible to achieve with VimScript.
+I've tried, and the language is just too slow.
+No, you can't get acceptable performance even if you limit yourself to just the identifiers in the current file and simple prefix-based fitering.

+### Why does YCM demand such a recent version of Vim?

+During YCM's development several show-stopper bugs where encountered in Vim.
+Those needed to be fixed upstream (and were).
+A few months after those bugs were fixed, Vim trunk landed the `pyeval()` function which improved YCM performance even more since less time was spent serializing and deserializing data between Vim and the embedded Python interpreter.
+A few critical bugfixes for `pyeval()` landed in Vim 7.3.584 (and a few commits before that).

 Contact
 -------